evanx/nodal-direct-service-adapter/README.md

       },
     },
   },
-  ...
 ```

 #### Setup and expect

-Consider the following example to `clear` the cache:
+Consider the following example to `remove` an item from the cache:

 ```
   remove: {